Juliette Marquet: Recognition

 With the short film Yuck!
-(2023), directed by Loïc Espuche, Marquet has won several awards, including the Best Animated Short Award at the 2024 Austin Film Festival, the Best Short Film for Children Award at the 2024 Anima Brussels Film Festival, and the 2024 Benshi Children's Award at the Annecy International Animation Film Festival.
+(2023), directed by Loïc Espuche, Marquet has won several awards, including the Best Animated Short Award at the 2024 Austin Film Festival, the Best Short Film for Children Award at the 2024 Brussels International Animation Film Festival, and the 2024 Benshi Children's Award at the Annecy International Animation Film Festival.

 On January 23, 2025, Marquet received her first Academy Award nomination for Yuck!
 (2023) in the Best Animated Short Film category.
 The film also received a nomination to the 50th César Awards in the Best Short Animation category.